 Plan for about 1 lb. per adult and 1/2 to 1 extra pound per adult for leftovers and big eaters.

 Give your bird a breather and make sure it’s ready to go on the big day.
-Follow this simple process and make sure your turkey warms up the right way.
+Follow this simple process and make sure your turkey warms up the right way with the recommended thawing times below.
 Wanting to brine and dine?
 Check out our full guide to brining.

 Roast it, smoke, brine, rub, inject or spatchcock it.
 Whichever you chose, your turkey is going to be smokin.’
 Try one or try them all.
 It’s okay, we’ll show you how.

 - Traditional: Traditional Thanksgiving Turkey